underneathestars/Copy-Live-Prestashop-Website-from-Server-to-Local/README.md

 3. Inside phpMyAdmin, create a new database.

-4. Now, inside phpMyAdmin import your file `yourdatabase.sql` or in the Command Prompt type:
+4. Now, inside phpMyAdmin import your file `yourdatabase.sql` or in the Linux Shell:

    `mysql -u dbusername -p dbname < yourdatabase.sql`

 5. Copy the Prestashop store’s files you downloaded earlier inside the Xampp folder **htdocs** creating a subfolder with the name of your store.
-If you are not using Xampp, make sure you copy these files inside the */var/www/html/yourprestashopstorename*.
+If you are not using Xampp, make sure you copy these files inside your local server folder.

 6. Once inside your store folder, open *app/config/parameters.php* and change: database_name, database_user and database_password with the default parameters - database_name will be changed with the name of your newly created database.

 7. To create a new local domain for your store in local:

-    7.1 Open *C:\Windows\system32\drivers\etc\hosts* and at the bottom of this file add another line with `127.0.0.1 yourdomainname.local`
+    7.1 Open *C:\Windows\System32\drivers\etc\hosts* and at the bottom of this file add another line with `127.0.0.1 yourdomainname.local`

     7.2 Inside your Xampp installation folder, open *\apache\conf\extra\httpd-vhosts.conf* and add:

        <VirtualHost *:80>
+        ServerAdmin your@email.com
-        ServerAdmin your store username/email
+        # Replace with your store folder
         DocumentRoot "C:/Program Files/Xampp/htdocs/yourstore"
         ServerName yourdomainname.local
         ServerAlias yourdomainname.local